joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

   Note: This (somewhat inconsistent) binding may no longer be needed.
 Try Fn-Ctrl-C or F instead.
 - Under Keyboard > Text Input > Input Sources > Edit, uncheck the box for "Add period [full-stop] with double-space".

+- Mouse > Scrolling speed was set 1 left of the middle.
+I increased it by 3, one down from the max.
+But I haven't experienced the change!
+Perhaps it only makes a difference if the mouse wheel is analogue (mine is clicky).

+  Although it does seem to affect Accessibility > Zoom, if I spin the wheel, which is good!

 In case you choose to remap Ctrl-Left and Ctrl-Right in future, you can make desktop switching like Linux by doing:

 - Under Keyboard > Keyboard Shortcuts > Mission Control > Mission Control reconfigure move left a space and move right a space to Ctrl-Cmd-Left and Ctrl-Cmd-Right.